suzuki-shunsuke/oss-contribution-guide/README.md

 [Please see `Commit Signing`](docs/commit-signing.md).

-## Add a newline at the end of file.
+## Add a newline at the end of file

 Please add a newline at the end of file.
 Note that this doesn't mean add an empty line at the end of file.